SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 For more information about pattern matching, see :doc:`../ReferenceManual/Patterns`.

+..
+TODO: Call out the reasoning why we don't let you consider a catch clause exhaustive by just matching the errors in an given enum without a general catch/default.

 For example, the following code matches against all three cases of the ``VendingMachineError`` enumeration.